cathrynmarcuse/project-interoperability/README.md

-# Project Open Data
+# Project Interoperability

 [![Build Status](https://travis-ci.org/project-open-data/project-open-data.github.io.png?branch=master)](https://travis-ci.org/project-open-data/project-open-data.github.io)

 ## Problem this Solves

-Technology moves much faster than policy ever could.
-Often when writing policy for technology, agencies are stuck w/ outdated methods as soon as they publish new policies.
+Our government needs to share information better, faster, and smarter.
+Our mission is to improve the government's ability to share the right information, with the right people, at the right time.

 ## How this Project Solves this Problem

-This Appendix is meant to be a living document so that collaboration in the open data ecosystem is fostered and the continual update of technology pieces that affect update can happen on a more rapid pace.
+We're providing these guidelines and tools to collaborate with our partners to develop information interoperability in government.
+We hope you'll help us improve this.
+This project is based on [Project Open Data](http://project-open-data.github.io).
+Imitation is the sincerest form of flattery.

 ## Where You Come In

-Help the United States Government make its Open Data policy better by collaborating.
+Help the United States Government develop information interoperability better by collaborating.
 Please suggest enhancements by editing the content here.

 ## How to Contribute